sammychinedu2ky/Airtime-Giveaway/readme.md

  ### For more information checkout [Docs  Reference](https://developer.flutterwave.com/reference#validate-bill-service)

- NB:- It requires that you have a funded Flutterwave account Feel free to contribute 😅
+ NB:- It requires that you have a funded Flutterwave account and feel free to contribute 😅